mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 ## In Exploding Hot Potato Soccer!, users are able to:
 1. Kick a ball/hot-potato to the other side trying to score a goal.
 2. Bounce the ball off the walls on its way to the oponent's goal.
-3. Choose the direction and speed at which to shoot the ball.
-The ball will stick to the player if the player catches it.
-Otherwise the ball bounces off all sides of the court.
+3. The ball sticks to the player if the player catches it.
+Otherwise the ball bounces off all sides of the field.
+4. User can choose the direction and velocity at which to shoot the ball.

 In addition, this project includes:
 - Instructions for the user on their options at each point in the game.
+- The ability to see the full instructions at any time if the 'ESC' button is pressed.
-- Fun sounds
+- Fun sound-effects during the game.